osmanium/PowerPlatform-Tutorials/PCF - Unbound Sample/ReadMe.md

 # Important

+- Every PCF control has to be bound to either at least 1 Field or DataSet, additional input parameters not.
 - Test in real environment, Test Harness executes double/wrong updateView
 - Switch to Classic Form Designer to be able to set Control
   ![Logs](Images/SetControl.png)